 Google are constantly expanding remarketing options available to advertisers and have in the past couple of years rolled out tools including Google customer match, allowing users to upload and target customers through uploading email lists to Google AdWords.

-Google AdWords display advertising is most effective when you utilise a combination of targeting methods.
+Google AdWords display advertising is most effective when you utilize a combination of targeting methods.
 If an advertiser applies more than one targeting method to an ad group, their ads will only display to people who match both targeting criteria.

 Combining one or more targeting methods will reduce the potential impressions of your ads, but will leave you with extremely well targeted ad groups.
 If you create enough of these kind of ad groups, you’ll be able to mimic your high traffic ad groups, but with more effective targeting.

 For example, you could combine topics and interest targeting.
 If a user visits a site within the topic an advertiser selects, and they’re in a matching interest category too, then it’s evident that the user consistently reads that material.
-This combination improves the advertisers chances of getting the right type of visitor compared to either topics or interest categories alone.
+This combination improves the advertiser’s chances of getting the right type of visitor compared to either topics or interest categories alone.

-When optimising display campaigns, you’ll regularly need to review the automatic placements report, and add strong performing placements to managed placement campaigns.
+When optimizing display campaigns, you’ll regularly need to review the automatic placements report, and add strong performing placements to managed placement campaigns.
 It’s highly advisable to add any irrelevant or poor performing sites as ‘negative placements’ in your automatic placement campaign.

 There are plenty of other strategies you could implement to continually improve the performance of your display network campaigns but if you’re just starting out on the Display Network and want to closely monitor performance on specific sites then reviewing your placements report on a regular basis is where you should focus your time.